People’s participation in predictive modeling can happen at two stages:

 Stakeholders in a project, such as those implementing the intervention, and those experiencing its effects, are likely to have views about what works, and what does not work, which may be much wider ranging and sometimes closer to the truth, than the contents of official monitoring systems.
 It can be worth tapping into those views.

-Pile sorting is a form of ethnographic inquiry that enables us to identify participants’ view of the world, primarily the categories they use to describe their world.
-There are many different ways of doing pile sorting (described here) but the simplest approach is called “free sorting”.
+Pile sorting is a long-established form of ethnographic inquiry that enables us to identify participants’ view of the world, primarily the categories they use to describe their world.
+There are many different ways of doing pile sorting, well summarised in Harloff and Coxons, 2007 “How to Sort” guide).
+The simplest approach is called “free sorting”.
 Participants are presented with a list of events, activities, people or objects that they are familiar with and then asked to sort them into piles, and then to label each pile with a description of what the items in that pile have in common, but which makes them different from the items in the other piles.
 The task may be explained in ways that make the focus on the inquiry as broad or narrow as needed.
 For example.
-“Please sort these projects in two piles capturing a difference between them that you think might effect how successful they are in achieving their objectives“.
+“Please sort these projects in two piles capturing a difference between them that you think might affect how successful they are in achieving their objectives“.

 Pile sorting is typically done with one or more respondents in a face to face meeting.
-The researcher (or evaluator) notes down which cards are put in which pile and then asks the respondent an open ended question designed to elicit the respondents view of what the difference is, and sometimes, why they think it is important.
-This qualitative information is also recorded.
+The researcher (or evaluator) notes down which cards are put in which pile and then asks the respondent an open-ended question designed to elicit the respondents view of what the difference is, and sometimes, why they think it is important.
+Two types of information are recorded:

-Online survey instruments, such as those available via Survey Monkey, are another means of eliciting these kinds of sorting results and judgements from participants.
-The use of online survey is more suitable when dealing with larger numbers of respondents and/or respondents based in many different location.
+Online survey instruments, such as those available via Survey Monkey, are another means of eliciting these kinds of sorting results and judgments from participants.
+The use of online survey is more suitable when dealing with larger numbers of respondents and/or respondents based in many different locations.

 A draft version of such a survey can be seen here.
 In this survey cases of interest, such as projects, are listed in the rows of a matrix.
 Participants are then asked to sort them into two piles, by using two columns of check-boxes, representing two piles.
 A Comment field below the matrix is then used to capture the participants’ description of how the two piles of cases differ.
 The differences the survey is looking for are “differences that (might) make a difference” to the outcome of interest.
-The same pile sorting question can then be repeated, in order to capture more than one set of differences from the same respondent.
+The same pile sorting question can then be repeated more than once in the same survey instrument, in order to capture more than one set of differences from the same respondent.

 Aggregating pile sorting data on attributes